 Somehow, like the ancient Stoic philosophers kept reminding people, we need to find a way to rise above the current adversity of the situation.

-And we have to start by accepting that no amount of panic or anger about the things outside of our control will change anything.
+And we have to start by accepting that no amount of panic or anger about things outside of our control will change anything.

 In the same breath, it will also keep us from tapping into and utilising the things that are inside of our control.